MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ---
 # Business Central On-Premises Security

 This section helps you understand and improve the security of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] hosted on-premises.
-In the links below you will find information, hardening guidance and recommended best practices addressing client, database, server and network security.
+In the links below you'll find information, hardening guidance, and recommended best practices that address<!--note from editor: Suggested.--> client, database, server, and network security.

 ## Authentication

-Before users can sign-in to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application, they must be authenticated as valid user in the system.
+Before users can sign in to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application, they must be authenticated as a valid user in the system.
 Business Central supports several authentication methods.
-You configure the authentication method on the server-tiers of Business Central.
+You configure the authentication method on the server tiers of Business Central.

 For more information, see [Authentication and Credential Types](../administration/users-credential-types.md).

 ## Server Security

-[!INCLUDE[server](../developer/includes/server.md)] handles communication between clients and databases, controlling authentication, event logging, scheduled tasks, reporting and more.
-The following articles explain how to improve the security of [!INCLUDE[server](../developer/includes/server.md)] instances.
+[!INCLUDE[server](../developer/includes/server.md)] handles communication between clients and databases, controlling authentication, event logging, scheduled tasks, reporting, and more.
+The following articles<!--note from editor: In other places, these seem to be called "sections."--> explain how to improve the security of [!INCLUDE[server](../developer/includes/server.md)] instances.

 [Hardening [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Server Security](enhancing-server-instance-security.md)